How do you become a genius? With ‘deliberate practice’! It works in the fields of music, art, sport, even tech – so why not in creative writing?

 Musicians have done this for centuries.
 When I was learning the cello as a wee girl, I sat for hours, twiddling up and down scales, doing exercises, and earning impressive finger corns.

 In sport, too, it’s usual to practice things like grip, swing and stance as individual elements, before putting it all together.

 Artists often copy the masters to learn technique, focusing in on brushstrokes, or how a particular light effect is created.

 Deliberate practice is an accepted strategy for most forms of mastery.

-Imagine a musician never practising scales or repetitions!
+A systematic approach like this might seem off-putting.
+But why?
+Imagine a musician never practising elements of technique, how to hold a bow, play scales or arpeggios!
 Even jazz musicians – who are all about improvisation – practice chords, riffs and progressions for hours on end.

 Why?
 Because scales and chord progressions are the building blocks of music.
 They’re part of the core vocabulary that music is based on.